dminear/r53updater/README.md

 r53updater.json - a file that contains a JSON hash with elements:

-"id" - your Amazon AWS ID
+id - your Amazon AWS ID

-"key" - your Amazon AWS secret key
+key - your Amazon AWS secret key

-"domains" - a list of domains to check and change
+domains - a list of domains to check and change

+lastIP - placeholder for the last IP value stored, it will be updated